Teaching Elementary Math Conceptually:

 Chapter 4 – Fractions

 The final chapter explores fractional understandings.
-Alternative manipulatives are used to develop essential concepts as well as computational principles.
-In addition, a unique strategy is presented to find common denominators, equivalent fractions, and reduced fractions.
+Alternative manipulatives are used to develop essential concepts and computational principles.
+In addition, a unique strategy is presented for finding common denominators, equivalent fractions, and reduced fractions.
 All operations, including division, are presented using manipulatives to teach for understanding.
+The computational thinking strategies of decomposition and algorithm design are expanded.

 Examinations